EthanCoderPenguin2012/Material-Hub-Android-Canary/README.md

-# Material Hub Android Dev
+# Material Hub Android Canary

 Material Hub is an all-in-one Android app designed to help you organize your day with integrated news, weather, and to-do list features—all wrapped in a modern Material Design 3 interface.

 > **Note:** This is the canary build.
 A stable alpha release will be available soon.
-For now, I am sorting out readmes and the ([Website](https://ethancoderpenguin2012.github.io/Material-Hub-Andriod-Dev/))
+For now, I am sorting out readmes and the [Website](https://ethancoderpenguin2012.github.io/Material-Hub-Andriod-Canary/)

 ---